Here’s my message to tech writers: You can write great white papers.

 In fact, part of your job as a white paper writer is to resist plunking the same old sales pitch or marketing-speak into your document.
-Instead, you must work hard to replace that with well-researched and useful information.
+Instead, you work hard to replace those with well-researched and useful information.

 Does that sound like “selling out” to you?

 Did you ever try to use a striking turn of phrase or a lighter tone in a technical manual?
 Or point out that one feature was superior to another?

 If your experience was anything like mine, I bet you were slapped down like a misbehaving child.